Historical Apoplexy · State Legislative Adaptations · North Carolina

 FINDINGS RELATING TO FOOD AND COMMODITY INSECURITY:

-North Carolina has reached its highest level in nearly twenty
+(15%) in 2023, its highest level in nearly twenty years

 (b) North Carolina's agricultural sector generates approximately